solo-io/supergloo/docs/content/setup/register_cluster.md

 ```shell
 REMOTE_CONTEXT=your_remote_context
 ```
 We will register the cluster with the `meshctl cluster register` command.
-The kubeconfig context we want to use for the registration process is specified with the `--remote-context` flag.
+We will assume that the management plane cluster (i.e. where `discovery` and `networking` are running) is your current kubeconfig context.
+If not, set the `--mgmt-context` flag.
+The kubeconfig context for the cluster we want to register to the management plane is specified with the `--remote-context` flag.
 If you are using Kind for your clusters, you will need to specify the `--api-server-address` flag along with the IP address and port of the Kubernetes API server.
 Select the Kind tab for the commands.

 {{< tabs >}}
 {{< tab name="Kubernetes" codelang="shell" >}}